fenago/DevSecOps-course/lab_guides/Lab_12.md

 ```
-$ zap-cli report -o   ZAP_Report.html  -f html
+zap-cli report -o   ZAP_Report.html  -f html
 ```

 Summary
 =======

-In this lab, we discussed various kinds of techniques to achieve API fuzz security testing.
-We have introduced the use of FuzzDB and seclist for the sources of data input.
-In addition, we also demonstrated the use of Radamsa, which allows us to dynamically generate fuzz data based on a specified data sample.

-For the API fuzz testing, we also demonstrated some automation frameworks and tools such as JMeter, Selenium/DDT, Robot Framework DDT, 0d1n, Wfuzz, and integration with ZAP.
-During API fuzz testing, it\'s recommended to apply ZAP as a proxy to identify security issues.
-We demonstrated four different technical approaches.

-*Approach 1* is to do the testing using Wfuzz.
-It can do the fuzz testing with multiple parameters, and output a summary of response codes and the number of lines, words, and chars of every HTTP response.
-Wfuzz testing is a good candidate for login brute-force, directory traversal, and RESTful API testing.

-In *Approach 2*, we use 0d1n for fuzz testing, which is similar to Wfuzz.
-During testing, we specified [find\_string\_list] and executed OWASP ZAP to identify security issues based on HTTP responses.

-Selenium with DDT is demonstrated in *Approach 3*.
+In this lab, Selenium with DDT is demonstrated .
 The behavior is mostly close to human behaviors due to the launch of browser and Web UI interaction behaviors.
 In the selenium script, we apply a DDT module to read the FuzzDB files for the input of username and password.
 OWASP ZAP